AndrePinheiroPT/ChloroplastCode/README.md

-# PhotoCode
+# ChloroplastCode
 Do you like plants?
 If yes, check out my program which tries simulate photosynthesis in chloroplast!
-PhotoCode is a python program made to help people understand all processes of photosynthesis in a simple way.
+ChloroplastCode is a python program made to help people understand all processes of photosynthesis in a simple way.

 ## How it works?
 The vegetal cells of plants have a organelle called "chloroplast".
 In this organelle, happens the photosynthesis,